jldbc/pybaseball/docs/caching.md

     ```python
     from datetime import timedelta

-    from pybaseball.datahelpers import caching
+    from pybaseball import cache

-    caching.cache_config = caching.CacheConfig(enabled=True, expiration=timedelta(days=7))
+    cache.cache_config = cache.CacheConfig(enabled=True, expiration=timedelta(days=7))
     ```
 * Cache directory can also be configured if desired
     ```python
-    from pybaseball.datahelpers import caching
+    from pybaseball import cache

-    caching.cache_config = caching.CacheConfig(enabled=True, cache_directory='.')
+    cache.cache_config = cache.CacheConfig(enabled=True, cache_directory='.')
     ```
 * Lahman data is cached and `lahman.download_lahman()` places its data to the cache directory.
 * This cache is intelligent only at the function parameter level, meaning that calls to the same function with the same params will reuse the same cache value.
-For simplicity, for now, the cache purposefully does not do any subset caching.
+For simplicity, for now, the cache purposefully does not do any subset cache.
 E.g., a call to `pybaseball.batting_leaders(2000, 2020)`, a follow up call to `pybaseball.batting_leaders(2010, 2015)` will not attempt to reuse the cache, despite likely having the data to do so.